hexylena/gtn-slack-bot/api/templates/messages/welcome-gtn.md

 1. Ask in the appropriate place (#general for general issues, or the tutorial specific channel.)
 2. Use threads as much as possible
-3. Share your Galaxy history ([instructions](https://training.galaxyproject.org/training-material/faqs/galaxy/histories_sharing.html)).
+3. [Share your Galaxy history](https://gxy.io/GTN:F00074).
 This makes it easier for instructors to help you!

 ---
 **Servers**